gitkraken/vscode-gitlens/docs/links.md

 - _{prRepoUrl}_ is an optional parameter, generally used for Pull Request comparisons, representing the pull URL of the git remote that represents the head commit of the Pull Request.
 It is formatted similar to _{remoteUrl}_, so see Common References section above to learn how to format it.

+#### Example Usage

+Share the changes of a pull request by right clicking the pull request's branch in the Commit Graph and choose "Compare with Common Base".
+The changes should be opened in the _Search & Compare_ view.
+Right click the Comparison item in the _Search & Compare_ view and choose "Share -> Copy Link to Comparison", and choose a remote to copy the comparison for.
+Share the link with a teammate.
+When they access the link, GitLens will help them clone the repository, open it in GitLens, add the remote, and open the _Search & Compare_ view to the pull request's changes, step-by-step.

 ### File/Lines

+#### Description

+Used to open a repository to a file, or specific lines of code within a file.
+Can open a file at a particular reference point or target the working copy of the file.
+Will highlight the specified lines of code if included.

 #### Format